Synonyms: PTI-125, sumifilam

 In early 2019, the company ran an NIH-funded Phase 2a trial in people with mild to moderate AD.
 This open-label, multicenter safety, pharmacokinetics, and biomarker study enrolled 12 participants with MMSE scores between 16 and 24 and a CSF total tau/Aβ42 ratio of 0.30 or higher.
 They took 100 mg PTI-125 capsules twice daily for 28 days.
 Primary outcomes were pharmacokinetic measures; secondary ones were CSF biomarkers of Alzheimer’s pathology, neurodegeneration, and neuroinflammation.
 The study measured levels of PTI-125DX, an experimental diagnostic biomarker to indicate altered filamin in blood.

 In a September 2019 press release, Cassava claimed that drug treatment significantly decreased CSF total and phosphorylated tauT181, neurofilament light, neurogranin, YKL-40, Il-6, Il-1β, and TNFα, consistent with drug effects countering neurodegeneration and -inflammation.
 P-tauT181 and neurogranin fell by about a third with treatment, while the inflammatory markers decreased from 5 to 14 percent.
 Every participant showed changes on most markers with treatment.
 The ratio of phosphorylated tau to Aβ42 apparently improved.
 This trial did not measure cognition.
 At CTAD, the company presented data showing reduction in plasma levels of neurogranin, total tau, neurofilament light, and YLK-40 after treatment.
 Multiple forms of modified tau declined in plasma, including p-tauT181, p-tauT202, and p-tauT231, as did a nitrated form of tau, n-tauY29 (Dec 2019 conference news).
-The data were subsequently published (Wang et al., 2020).
+The data were published after peer review (Wang et al., 2020).

 From September 2019 to March 2020, the company ran an NIH-funded Phase 2b study at 10 sites across the U.S. It compared 100 or 50 mg PTI-125 with placebo, dosed twice daily for 28 days, in 64 participants with a clinical diagnosis of mild to moderate AD, confirmed by CSF biomarkers.
 The primary endpoint was change in CSF phosphorylated tau, neurofilament light chain, neurogranin, total tau, YKL-40, and Aβ42; secondary outcomes include cognition and plasma biomarkers.
 The randomized period of this trial is followed by an open-label extension for participants who completed previous Phase 2 trials, plus new enrollees to bring its participant number up to 100.
 This study aims to gather one-year treatment data on the 100 mg twice-daily dose; it will run to March 2022.

 In top-line results announced in May 2020, this trial missed its primary outcome (press release).
 In November 2020 at CTAD, reanalyzed CSF data were presented, whereby both doses led to improvements in all CSF biomarkers tested, compared to placebo, with 10 to 40 percent decreases in total tau, p-tau181, neurogranin, NfL, HMGB1, YKL40, IL-6, sTREM2, albumin, and immunoglobulin G. CSF Aβ42 rose by about 10 percent.
 Scores on episodic memory and spatial working memory tests improved in treated groups, with effect sizes between 17 and 46 percent.
 No safety issues were reported (press release).
+In a poster at the July 2021 AAIC, the company claimed to see a significant reduction in plasma p-tau181 in both treated groups compared to placebo.

 The study confirmed target engagement as defined by reduced association of filamin-A with the α7 and TLR4 receptor in lymphocytes.